zigai/objinspect/README.md

    }
 ]

->>> objinspect(objinspect)
+>>> inspect(inspect)
 Function(
-    name="objinspect",
+    name="inspect",
     parameters=2,
-    description="The objinspect function  takes an object and an optional include_inherited flag (defaults to True) and returns either a Function object or a Class object depending on the type of object.", )
+    description="The inspect function  takes an object and an optional include_inherited flag (defaults to True) and returns either a Function object or a Class object depending on the type of object.", )
 ```
 # License